ferrigo/Python_30min_dashboard/README.md

 Small challenge which consists of creating a sales management dashboard in 30 minutes.

-KPIs shown in the project:
+KPIs analyzed during the challenge:

 - Monthly overview
 - Sales by business unit